Info-ZIP: Forks and patches

 As a slowly-updated open software package, many patches have been written by various Linux distributions to improve info-zip tools.
 In addition, from 2015 to 2019, 14 unzip vulnerabilities have been published on the CVE list without version or website updates from info-zip.
 (Three CVEs from 2014 in oCERT-2014-011 are left out of most statistics; info-zip did provide patches on their now-defunct forum.)

 Mark Adler has a set of patches for unzip 6.0 that detects zip bombs of the overlapping type.
 This issue has a CVE ID of CVE-2019-13232.

 The Debian project provides various patches to correct typographical errors and security issues, including the 17 unzip CVEs.
 It also hardens against format string injection and other obvious security issues.

 To deal with pre-UTF-8 Zip files created on other code pages, Giovanni Scafora created a patch that hooks unzip up with iconv for encoding conversion.
 A version of the patch combined with CVE mitigations are provided as a User Package in Arch Linux.
 The Gentoo project improves upon the hard-coded locales with an external library.
-Similar approach for Ubuntu is being discussed.
+A similar approach has been used for Ubuntu as well.

 The Fedora project (an upstream of Red Hat Enterprise Linux) applies Adler's patch, most of the Debian patches (or similar), as well as extra security patches like a stack non-execution patch to their unzip.
 The zip patches are similar to Debian patches.